Old Red Lion, Islington: Theatre (1979)

 In 1979 the pub became a family-run pub theatre, run by the Devine family.
 A small studio theatre opened on the pub's first floor as the Old Red Lion Theatre Club.
 Under artistic director Charlie Hanson, it became a place for actors, directors, designers, writers, and technicians to experiment.

 After the King's Cross fire in 1987, the theatre was threatened with closure due to the tightening of fire regulations.
 Artistic director Ken McClymont raised funds to install a fire escape, to keep the theatre from closing.

 Heritage listing (1994)

 The pub was Grade II listed in 1994 by Historic England.

 Description and people

 The Old Red Lion's address is 418 St John Street.

-Damien Devine has been the landlord of the Old Red Lion (ORL) for 21 years, and is as of 2024 executive director of the theatre.
-Daughter Róisín Devine and wife Helen Devine are associate director/consulting producer.
-Another daughter, Mary, is also in the family business.
-Damien's niece Helen Devine was artistic director between 2004-2010.
+Damien Devine was the landlord of the Old Red Lion for 21 years, as well as executive director of the theatre.
+As of 2025, the pub and theatre are under new management.

-It is the main pub for the Capital Canaries, the official London fan club for Norwich City F.C., and live matches are screened for the supporters.

 The literary department reads over 1,000 scripts each year, under an open submissions policy.